sergeiivankov/protoc-prebuilt/readme.md

 To force this library to use autorization token from another environment variable, set its name to `PROTOC_PREBUILT_GITHUB_TOKEN_ENV_NAME` environment variable.

+## Using custom protobuf installation

+If you have custom protobuf installation and need to use this installed version, use next environment variables to change default behavior:

+- `PROTOC_PREBUILT_FORCE_PROTOC_PATH` to set force use path to `protoc` binary from value of this variable, if it variable exists, `protoc-prebuilt` not download protobuf from GitHub;

+- `PROTOC_PREBUILT_FORCE_INCLUDE_PATH` to set force use path to `includes` directory from value of this variable, if it variable not exists, `protoc-prebuilt` calculate path to `includes` directory himself from `protoc` binary path depending on version (see `get_include_path` function in sources).

 ## Comparison with analogues

-- [protoc-bin-vendored](https://crates.io/crates/protoc-bin-vendored) store pre-built protobuf compiler in dependencies crates, so you can't use latest or specify version of compiler, if it's not provide by crate author
+- [protoc-bin-vendored](https://crates.io/crates/protoc-bin-vendored) store pre-built protobuf compiler in dependencies crates, so you can't use latest or specify version of compiler, if it's not provide by crate author;
-- [protobuf-src](https://crates.io/crates/protobuf-src) build protobuf compiler from sources, it not support `windows` target and compilers versions hardcoded, so you can't use specify version
+- [protobuf-src](https://crates.io/crates/protobuf-src) build protobuf compiler from sources, it not support `windows` target and compilers versions hardcoded, so you can't use specify version.